cxzhangqi/kadlu/Nx2DSSFPE/readme_nx2dssfpe.md

 ### create_ENV_models.m

-This script pre-processes the bathymetry and SSP data (see above) and converts it into a format suitable for the transmission loss calculation.
+This script pre-processes the bathymetry and SSP data (see above) and converts them into a format suitable for the transmission loss calculation.

 *Pre-processing of bathymetry data*